Sedrowow/productmanager/task4.md

 ## TO DO

-implement users_screen and users_controller
-implement products_screen and products_controller
+implement forms_screen
-implement orders_screen and orders_controller
+implement forms_controller

-add the implementations to the main_screen and main_controller (open the table by selecting via a button for each)
+add the implementations to the main_screen and main_controller (open the table by selecting via a button for each model (or other said table) existing)

 move the current "view tables" button to be a debug option. whereas debug is only able to be activated with a button on the botton left corner